ropensci/rdflib/cran-comments.md

 Dear CRAN maintainers,

 This release fixes the license copyright holder name, as requested.
+This also avoids an isssue of package size in the previous submission.

 ## Test environments